ymwjbxxq/aws-lambda-speeeeeeeeeeed/README.md

 **Amazon optimization**:

 * Download your code
-* Start new container
+* Start a new container

 **Our optimization**:

-* Boostrap the runtime
+* Bootstrap the runtime
 * Run your code

 **Cold start**:

 * Download your code
-* Start new container
+* Start a new container
-* Boostrap the runtime
+* Bootstrap the runtime

 **Warm start**: